TheRoddyWMS/Roddy-Default-Plugin/README.md

   - prepending "TOOL\_" before the name.

 Thus "myProcessingStep" becomes "TOOL_MY_PROCESSING_STEP_ENV".
-The "workflowEnvironment_conda" tool from the previous example is translated to "TOOL_WORKFLOW_ENVIRONMENT_CONDA" and points to the `workflowName/environments/conda.sh` _as it is available for the cluster job on the remote system_.
-Therefore in the XML the tool is only specified with a `basepath` relative to the `resources` directory in the plugin.
+The "workflowEnvironment_conda" tool from the previous example is translated to "TOOL_WORKFLOW_ENVIRONMENT_CONDA" and points to the `workflowName/environments/conda.sh` _with the path available for the cluster job on the remote system after Roddy has copied the scripts_.
+This base-path may be different for every run and therefore in the XML the tool is only specified with a `basepath` attribute-value relative to the `resources` directory in the plugin.

-As the environment script is simple `source`'d you can access any variables from within that script.
+Note that because the environment script is simply `source`'d you can access variables from the parameter-file (`PARAMETER_FILE`, sourced before; see above) from within that script.
 For instance, you may want to also specify the conda environment name in the XML:

 ```xml
 <cvalue name="condaEnvironmentName" value="myWorkflow" type="string"